 You built the app.
 It works.
 Now you want it to make money.

-If the answer is yes, here's how to structure the monetization.
+If yes, here's how to structure it.

 Subscriptions